 Grade: 12 Credit: 0.5 English Length: Semester

-Course Description: Bosnian American Studies meets the expectations of Fontbonne University’s Bosnian Studies 293 course and may be taken for college credit by eligible students.
-In this writing and research intensive course, students engage a wide variety of fiction and non-fiction texts, collaborate with scholars and professionals in the local and global community, and engage in projects to study the complex history and culture of Bosnians and Bosnian Americans.
-Student research includes the creation of primary documents for the Bosnia Memory Project or other authentic audiences.
+Course Description: A writing and research intensive course, students engage in a wide variety of fiction and non-fiction texts, collaborate with local and global scholars and professionals, and engage in projects to study the complex history and culture of Bosnians and Bosnian Americans.
+Student research includes the creation of primary documents for the Center for Bosnian Studies or other authentic audiences.

 Grade: 12 Credit: 1.0 English Length: Year